ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``EL3_EXCEPTION_HANDLING``: When set to ``1``, enable handling of exceptions targeted at EL3.
 When set ``0`` (default), no exceptions are expected or handled at EL3, and a panic will result.
+The exception to this rule is when ``SPMD_SPM_AT_SEL2`` is set to ``1``, in which case, only exceptions occuring during normal world execution, are trapped to EL3.
+Any exception trapped during secure world execution are trapped to the SPMC.
 This is supported only for AArch64 builds.

 -  ``EVENT_LOG_LEVEL``: Chooses the log level to use for Measured Boot when ``MEASURED_BOOT`` is enabled.
 For a list of valid values, see ``LOG_LEVEL``.